 8. Develop a plan and set goals.

 You can’t just start a blog and hope that people will come.
-It’s just not that easy.
-Develop a plan to launch and promote your blog.
+Unfortunately it’s that easy.
+Study these tips on how to start a successful blog and develop a plan to launch and promote your blog.
 Spend some time thinking about your blog and set some short term and long term goals that you want to accomplish.
 Create a calendar for scheduling posts.
 Come up with a list of topics that you want to write about.
 Have a plan for how you are going to share your posts on your social media sites.
 Although plans and goals are great and help keep us accountable, remember to give yourself some grace.
 Some weeks will be more difficult than others and you shouldn’t beat yourself up if you don’t reach every single goal.